mucommander/mucommander/readme.txt

 - the Jakarta Commons Net library released under the Apache License.
  Jarkata Commons Net can be found at http://jakarta.apache.org .

-- the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .
+- the jCIFS library released under the GNU LGPL license. jCIFS can be found at http://jcifs.samba.org .

-- the JmDNS library released under the GNU LGPL.
+- the JmDNS library released under the GNU LGPL license.
  JmDNS can be found at http://jmdns.sourceforge.net .

 - the Yanfs library released under the BSD license.